openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0002-maintainership-transfer-process.rst

 #.
 Add the new maintainer(s) to the relevant maintainers GitHub group.  ``<component_name>-maintainers``

 #.
-(Optional but recommended) Meet with the new maintainers and review what is being transfered and any relevant knowledge that needs to be transferred.
+(Optional but recommended) Meet with the new maintainers and review what is being transferred and any relevant knowledge that needs to be transferred.

 #.
 Ask the new maintainers to remove you from the maintainers group.